kassu11/AMK-java/src/object_oriented_programming/week_02/chapter_02/task_04/readme.md

-# Task 3: Categorizing Items
+# Task 4: Quantity Tracking

-Enhance the `GroceryListManager` class to support categorizing items.
-Each item should belong to a category (e.g., "Fruits", "Dairy", "Bakery").
+Extend the `GroceryListManager` class to track the quantity of each item in the list.
 Add the following methods:

-- `addItemWithCategory(String item, String category)`: This method should add the given item to the grocery list along with its category.
+- `addItemWithQuantity(String item, int quantity)`: This method should add the given item along with its quantity to the grocery list.
+- `updateQuantity(String item, int newQuantity)`: This method should update the quantity of the specified item in the grocery list.
-- `displayByCategory(String category)`: This method should display all items in the specified category.
+- `displayAvailableItems()`: This method should display items along with their quantities that have a positive quantity.